- publish in Open Access journals

 - Open Access accelerates scholarly communication, promotes networking

 - The article is published in a 'genuine' Open Access medium: the contents of the journal will be publicly available directly upon publication.

 - Applicants must provide evidence that they are submitting or corresponding author and as such are liable for publication fees.

-Please make sure that the invoice is billed to "TU Dortmund Kreditorenbuchhaltung, Zentraler Rechnungseingang - UB, 44221 Dortmund", and that the invoice also contains a reference to Dortmund University Library (Universitätsbibliothek Dortmund, Vogelpothsweg 76, 44227 Dortmund).
+Please make sure that the invoice is billed to "TU Dortmund Kreditorenbuchhaltung, Zentraler Rechnungseingang - UB, 44221 Dortmund", and that the invoice also contains a reference to Dortmund University Library (Universitätsbibliothek Dortmund, Vogelpothsweg 76, 44227 Dortmund) including TU Dortmund's tax number (DE 811 258 273).
 It must also be stated on the invoice that the publishing fees are mandatory.

 If a publisher does not offer this form of payment, you may advance the amount with your personal credit card.
 In this case, please fill in the reimbursement form for cash expenditure and send it by email or post it to Universitätsbibliothek Dortmund.

 TU Dortmund endorses the call for Open Access to scientific knowledge on the internet by the following provisions and recommendations:

 TU Dortmund supports its scholars in publishing their research in Open Access media.

 - TU Dortmund asks its scholars to make all their published articles publicly available on an academic repository, provided it is in their right to do so.
 TU Dortmund encourages its scholars not to grant publishers exclusive rights of use restricting their right to self-archiving.